sethvargo/go-retry/README.md

 ### MaxRetries

-To terminate a retry, specify the maximum number of _retry_ attempts.
+To terminate a retry, specify the maximum number of _retries_.
 Note this is _retries_, not _attempts_.
-Attempts is retries - 1.
+Attempts is retries + 1.

 ```golang
 b, err := NewFibonacci(1 * time.Second)